ndless-nspire/Ndless/README.md

 ->    https://hackspire.org

 ## NOTE!!
-Ndless is not currently compatible with calculator OS version 4.5.5.
+Ndless is not currently compatible with Nspire CX OS version 4.5.5 or newer, nor is it compatible with CX II version 4.4 or newer.
 While a version that is compatible is currently in the works, there is no planned release date.

 Quick guide
 ===========